EndPointCorp/end-point-blog/2011/08/10/changing-postgresqlconf-from-script.html.md

 The major problem with that approach, as I quickly learned when I tried it, is that despite nobody making changes to the postgresql.conf file in *years*, a few days after I put the above change in place, someone decided to edit postgresql.conf.
 At 10:30AM the next day, their changes were blown away.
 A better way is to simply write a program to make the change for you.
 Thus, the modify_postgres_conf.pl script.

 The basic usage is to tell the script where the conf file is, and list what changes you want to make.
-Here's an example that will change the random_page_cost to **2** on a Debian system:
+Here’s an example that will change the random_page_cost to **2** on a Debian system:

 ```bash
 ./modify_postgres_conf.pl --pgconf /etc/postgresql/9.0/main/postgresql.conf --change random_page_cost=2